MDSplus/Documentation/docs/guide/daq/setup-environment.md

 # Setting Up Environment Variables

-In order to use MDSplus, you must have the correct environment.
+In order to use MDSplus, you must have the correct environment configured.
 Due to the amount and complexity of environment variables that MDSplus relies on, it contains a custom structure for managing those variables.
 There are setup scripts that must be correctly sourced; those setup scripts in turn call an `envsym` file to set those variables; this `envsyms` file and the configuration files that it calls are written in a custom configuration file language similar to shell script.
 All of these are described in further detail below.

 ## Setup Scripts